Ragtime Street Fair at Greenfield Village in Dearborn

 - Saturday: 9:30 a.m.-9 p.m.

-Check out the Metro Parent listing for more information on the 2012 Ragtime Street Fair at Greenfield Village in Dearborn.
+See the Metro Parent listing for more on the Ragtime Street Fair at Greenfield Village in Dearborn.